nestdotland/nest.land/ROADMAP.md

     - GraphQL API instead of REST.
       - Depending on the libraries available for Deno, this may consitute a rewrite to rust for the API.
   - Site:
+    - Automatically generated documentation with some manual components.
     - Transition to TypeScript for Deno compatibility
+  - Create a GitHub Discussions Page to interact with users

 ### Resources
   - Everything in Milestone 1